-- a) hold the UEFA Pro coaching licence or; - b) hold the UEFA 'A' coaching licence or any valid foreign coaching licence which is equivalent to this one and recognised by the IFA as such or; - c) have already started and attended the first part of the UEFA 'A' coaching licence course and be working towards completion in a reasonable timeframe.
-The simple inscription to such an education course is not deemed to be in compliance with the criterion.
+- a) the UEFA Pro coaching licence or: - the UEFA 'A' coaching licence or any valid foreign coaching licence which is equivalent to this one and recognised by the IFA as such or; - c) have already started and attended the first part of the UEFA 'A' coaching licence course and be working towards completion in a reasonable timeframe.
+The simple inscription to such an education course is not deemed to be in compliance with the criterion. - d) Valid UEFA recognition of competence equivalent to the licence required under a), b) or c) above as applicable.